refinedev/refine/documentation/docs/tutorial/5-understanding-authprovider/1-create-authprovider.md

 -   If the Promise resolves, the user is not logged out and stays on the page.

--   If the Promise rejects, the `logout` method is called to log out the user and the user is redirected to the `/login` route.
+-   If the Promise rejects, the `logout` method is called to log out the user and by default, the user is redirected to the `/login` route.

 We'll use the `checkError` method to log out the user if the API returns a `401` or `403` error.